scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ### Configure schema-loading-custom-values

-To create a Scalar DL schema in Cosmos DB, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
+To create a Scalar DL schema in the database, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
 You can refer to the [section](#kubernetes-secret-and-schema-loading-reference) to check which values are needed based on the database used.
-If any configuration property value is defined as `N/A` in the reference table for your database, you can remove that property from the configuration file.
+If any configuration property value is defined as `N/A` in the reference table for your database, you need to remove that property from the configuration file.

 **With Kubernetes secrets**